top of page

 Countries Targeted: Belize

-• Were there any cases of CDRTs self-activating in response to Hurricanes Eta and Iota in Belize?
+Were there any cases of CDRTs self-activating in response to Hurricanes Eta and Iota in Belize?

-• What communication methods work best for CDRTs to relay and receive emergency messages or alerts within the team and their communities?
+What communication methods work best for CDRTs to relay and receive emergency messages or alerts within the team and their communities?

-• How can CDRT mobilization improve?
+How can CDRT mobilisation improve?

-Is the CDRT approach towards community resiliency effective in all phases of the Disaster Management Cycle?
+Research Question: How are CDRTs utilised in all phases of the Disaster Management Cycle?

 Research Rationale